Dogwalker-kryt/Linux-Drive-Manager/README.md

 - hight : 40
 - width : 120

-when not using the min recommended hight and width, this can lead to corrupted text prints
+when not using the min recommended hight and width, this can lead to corrupted ASCII prints

 Start by running the program (root required for some features):